I want to help out!

 There are many opportunities to help out at the TRWA.
 Stop by this page often to see where you can plug yourself in and become part of the team of concerned citizens working to help protect and preserve the unique natural resources of the Taunton River Watershed.

-Water Quality Monitoring Tester: We have a team of volunteers that regularly test 19 sites in the watershed for water quality the second Tuesday morning of each month, March through October.
+Water Quality Monitoring Tester: We have a team of volunteers that regularly test 20 sites in the watershed for water quality the second Tuesday morning of each month, April through October.
 Samples must be collected and then driven to the Taunton Wastewater Treatment Plant by 8:30 a.m. in the morning.
 We train at the beginning of the new year (usually on the last Saturday morning in March).
 Most of our current 20 testing sites already have a volunteer(s) assigned to perform the monthly tests.
 Our greatest need right now is for additional team members and back up testers for each site who would be willing to cover for the regular testers when there are vacations, appointments or last minute vehicle emergencies.
 We try to match up volunteers with sites in their geographic area.
 Currently, we are testing in Berkley, Bridgewater, Dighton, Middleboro, Raynham, and Taunton.
 Check out our website or Google Map (red teardrops) for a complete list of the sites.
 Regular team members sample once a month.
 There may also be opportunities to be an an on-call/”as-needed” fill in for when a regular tester cannot test a site.
 Email our office for more information and visit the monitoring tab on the website.
+Sign up here!

-Event helpers: We are hosting several events this upcoming year and could use a little help setting up, manning tables, cleaning up, launching boats, etc. Sign up here and mention the event you’d like to help with.
+Event helpers: We host various events each year and could use a little help setting up, manning tables, cleaning up, launching boats, etc. Sign up here and mention the event you’d like to help with.

 Photography: A picture is worth a thousand words, support the TRWA with your photography of the watershed.
 Help us spread the word about how beautiful the Taunton River Watershed really is or contribute shots of problem areas to help advocate for the river.
-Contact our office for more information or simply submit your work to our calendar photography contest.
+Contact our office for more information.
+Sign up here!

 Fundraising/Development & Event Coordinators: We are currently looking for help in the office with fundraising and development.
-If you’ve got some experience and would like to volunteer to help out, we’d love to hear from you.
+If you have some experience and would like to volunteer to help out, we’d love to hear from you.
+Sign up here!